entropydown/chumplemetry/README.md

     * visualize a bunch of stuff
   * parse the telemetry strings to display ui stuff
     * visual of track from gps data
-    * heatmap of selectable data channel overlayed onto track visual
+    * heatmap of selectable data channel overlaid onto track visual
     * display of analog input values
   * data is labeled by driver (the person)
   * compare driver to driver or lap to lap
   * "push" configuration to the physical hardware box:
      * sample rates of each analog input
-     * how to intrepret the analog signals e.g. voltage based, resistance based and calibration e.g 2v-5v
+     * how to interpret the analog signals e.g. voltage based, resistance based and calibration e.g 2v-5v
      * labels for each analog input
      * sample rate of gps
-     * sample rate of acclerometer
+     * sample rate of accelerometer
      * warning thresholds for each input

 ## cool, optional (?) features